miketheman/knife-community/README.md

 1. Create a git commit for the `metadata.rb` change.
 1. Create a git tag with the version number (no leading "v" or the like)
 1. Push all commits/tags to the set remote, typically like `git push origin master`.
 Override with `--branch`
-1. Create a 'package' - effectively a compressed tarball - and upload it to the community site
+1. Create a 'package' - effectively a compressed tarball - and upload it to the Supermarket
 1. Have a beer, or glass of wine - you choose.

 This flow can probably be used for most cookbook maintainers.